silentsilas/silentsilas.com/content/rants/not-so-random.md

 title: Lol, Aren't I So Random?
 year: 2019
 ---
+How random do you think you can be?

 On the surface, randomness seems pretty straight-forward.
 But it gets messy pretty quick once you try to pin down what it actually _is_.
 But before we dive down that <a href="#philosophy">philosophical rabbit hole</a>, let us first ask what it is that you actually _want_ from your _randomness_.

 ### A Bit Too Random
 Let's say you're developing a game.
 For the intro, you want the protagonist to feel absolutely helpless as they're surrounded by a torrent of randomly-placed enemies.
 Which of these distributions seem to pull that off the best?